 THE GLUE DOWN METHOD

 Depending on the type of sub floor you have you may be able to use a cheaper wood flooring glue, for example if your sub-floor is plywood.
-However if you’re installing over concrete or a crawl space you’ll be required to use the all-in-one glue that contains a vapor barrier, to seal the concrete.
+However if you’re or a crawl space you’ll be required to use the all-in-one glue that contains a vapor barrier, to seal the concrete.
 Ensure that the adhesive you purchase has an upper moisture limit of at least 10 lbs and always moisture test the concrete first to ensure you don’t have an excessively wet slab.

 THE FLOATING METHOD

 The main advantage to a “click-lock” floating floor is ease of installation and a shorter installation time in general.
 A floating floor is also easier to repair in the event of a leak or another problem that causes damage to a section of the floor.
 Besides the “click-lock” type, a tongue and groove floor can also be floated, but they’re more time-consuming because you have to manually apply a bead of glue along the inside bottom groove along the entire length of each plank as you go.

 But before you jump on the floating floor bandwagon, you need to be aware that there is one restriction that applies strictly to floating floors (this applies to all floating wood floors, including bamboo): it has to do with humidity levels in your home and run distances of your floor.
 Unless your home has stable indoor humidity year-round (stays within a 20% range throughout the year) you’ll be limited in the distance of continuous runs of flooring you can lay, both in terms of length and width.
 (These are known as tangential and longitudinal run lengths.)